spacekookie/spacekookie/README.md

 In that spirit, I have code on the following forges:

 - 📡 https://git.irde.st/spacekookie — the work I do as part of my research project [Irdest](https://irde.st)
-- 🔧 https://codeberg.org/kookie — general purpose collective forge running on Gitea
+- 📚 https://codeberg.org/kookie — general purpose collective forge, which I use for most of my public projects currently
 - 🍵 https://cyberchaos.dev/kookie — CCC-adjacent forge where I keep my private infrastructure and Work-in-progress experiments
-- 📚 https://git.sr.ht/~spacekookie — general purpose forge I don't actively use at the moment

 [sponsors]: https://github.com/sponsors/spacekookie